napari/napari/docs/developers/documentation/index.md

         - file: tutorials/geosciences/geo_tutorial2     # added
 ```

-## 4. Preview your document
+## 3. Preview your document

-Once you've added your document to the `docs` folder and updated the `_toc.yml`, you can preview the website
+If your documentation change includes code, it is important that you ensure
+the code is executable.
+This is why you will need to have a development
+installation of napari installed.
+[Examples](..../examples/README) are
+automatically executed when the documentation is built so code problems can be
+caught when previewing the built documentation.

+There are two ways you can preview the documentation website, building locally
+or downloading the GitHub Actions built documentation when you submit your
+pull request.

- locally by running `make docs` from the root of
+To build the documentation locally, run `make docs` from the root of
 the `napari` repository (assuming you've installed the [docs prerequisites](#prerequisites)).

 ```bash